 If seeing Mount Rushmore isn’t on your bucket list, it should be!
 It was absolutely breathtaking.
 I can still smell the pine scent as if I was still walking through the forest.
 Getting to see this monument in person is something you’ll never forget.

-Stop 2: Boundless Badlands National Park – A Must-See on Dakota’s Great 8 Adventure
+Stop 2: Badlands National Park–Where Time Stands Still on Your Dakota’s Great 8 Adventure

 Our 2nd Great 8 destination was Badlands National Park.
 This is the largest preserved area of mixed-grass prairie in the country.